SamitDharia/SmartCFDTradingAgent_Revolut/LESSONS_LEARNED.md

 *   **Mistake (AI Agent):** During the fix, I (the AI agent) got into a temporary loop by trying to patch a solution that introduced new errors, rather than stepping back to address the root cause.
 *   **Learning:** User intervention was critical to break the debugging loop.
 It highlighted the importance of re-evaluating the core problem when a fix becomes overly complicated.
 The correct solution was simpler: use the `DataLoader` to fetch data within the strategy, respecting the established architecture.
 *   **Learning:** The `FutureWarning` from the `ta` library is a good reminder to keep dependencies in mind and plan for future updates or refactoring to avoid breaking changes.
+*   **Mistake:** The `Trader` was calling `risk_manager.calculate_order_qty()`, but the method did not exist in the `RiskManager` class.
+This caused an `AttributeError` on every trade attempt, preventing any orders from being placed.
+*   **Learning:** This error emphasized the importance of ensuring the full execution path is wired correctly.
+While the signal generation was working perfectly, the hand-off to the risk management and execution layer was broken.
+It also served as the natural next step, forcing the implementation of the critical position-sizing logic.
+*   **Resolution:** Implemented the `calculate_order_qty` method in `risk.py`, which calculates a trade size based on a percentage of equity.
+This required adding a new `risk_per_trade_percent` setting to `config.py` and a `get_latest_crypto_trade` method to `alpaca_client.py` to fetch the current price.

 ## Section 4: Strategic Decisions & Project Management

 *   **Pivotal Moment:** The decision to prioritize "Robustness & Safety Mechanisms" in the roadmap.
 This was a strategic shift from focusing purely on entry signals to building a more complete, production-ready system with risk management at its core.
 *   **Learning:** It's crucial to understand the full lifecycle of a trade (entry, management, exit).
 We realized that an entry-only strategy is incomplete and carries significant risk, prompting the immediate focus on implementing stop-loss and take-profit logic.
 *   **Good Practice:** Creating the `PROJECT_SUMMARY.md` and this `LESSONS_LEARNED.md` document.
 This helps formalize the project's progress and learnings, which is invaluable for portfolio building and future reference.

+## Section 5: Networking & Deployment

+*   **Mistake:** Running the application on a network with an active VPN caused SSL certificate verification failures.
+*   **Symptom:** The application would fail with an `[SSL: CERTIFICATE_VERIFY_FAILED]` error when trying to connect to the Alpaca API.
+*   **Cause:** The corporate VPN was intercepting the HTTPS traffic, presenting its own certificate, which did not match the expected certificate from Alpaca's servers.
+This is a common security practice on corporate networks but breaks applications that perform strict certificate validation.
+*   **Resolution:** The user disabled the VPN, which allowed for a direct and unfiltered connection to the Alpaca API.

+*   **Mistake:** Assuming Docker's default networking would seamlessly handle host network changes, especially on restrictive corporate networks.
+*   **Symptom:** After resolving the VPN issue, the container began failing with a `NameResolutionError`, unable to resolve Alpaca's domain names (e.g., `paper-data.alpaca.markets`).
+This occurred after switching between different WiFi networks.
+*   **Cause:** The Docker container was not using a reliable DNS server.
+The host's network configuration, particularly on the corporate WiFi and mobile hotspot, did not automatically provide a working DNS resolver to the container.
+*   **Resolution:** We explicitly configured the Docker container to use reliable public DNS servers by adding the following to `docker-compose.yml`:
+    ```yaml
+    dns:
+      - 8.8.8.8  # Google's public DNS
+      - 1.1.1.1  # Cloudflare's public DNS
+    ```
+*   **Learning:** For applications requiring robust internet connectivity from within a Docker container, it's best practice to explicitly define DNS servers.
+This decouples the container's networking from the host's potentially restrictive or inconsistent network environment, making the deployment more portable and reliable.

+## Section 6: Script Errors & Configuration Management

+*   **Mistake:** Encountering an `ImportError` in the `scripts/verify_alpaca_orders.py` script due to incorrect assumptions about the configuration structure.
+*   **Learning:** Utility and verification scripts should have minimal dependencies on the main application's internal logic.
+When a script needs configuration, it's often better to read directly from environment variables (`.env`) rather than trying to reuse complex configuration objects that might not be designed for standalone execution.
+This reduces coupling and makes scripts more robust and easier to maintain.
+*   **Resolution:** The script was modified to directly read the necessary configuration from environment variables, making it self-contained and independent of the main application's configuration logic.

+*   **Mistake:** After fixing the initial `ImportError` in `scripts/verify_alpaca_orders.py`, a second one occurred.
+The script tried to import `ALPACA_PAPER_BASE_URL` and `ALPACA_LIVE_BASE_URL` from `smartcfd.alpaca`, which was incorrect.
+*   **Root Cause:** This was a direct result of making an assumption about the location of these constants without verifying.
+A quick search of the codebase would have revealed that they are defined in `smartcfd.broker`.
+This highlights a process failure: assuming the location of a variable instead of confirming it.
+*   **Solution:** The import statement was corrected to `from smartcfd.broker import ALPACA_PAPER_BASE_URL, ALPACA_LIVE_BASE_URL`.
+*   **Lesson:** Do not assume the location of variables, functions, or classes.
+When an `ImportError` occurs, use workspace search tools to find the correct module where the desired object is defined.
+This simple verification step prevents chained errors and saves debugging time.
+Trust, but verify—even your own assumptions about the code.

+---

+### `ImportError` from Non-Existent Variable

+**Date:** 2025-10-07

+**Problem:**
+After multiple failed attempts to fix an `ImportError` for `ALPACA_PAPER_BASE_URL` by changing the import path, a workspace search revealed that the constant was not defined anywhere in the project's Python code.

+**Root Cause:**
+This was a severe process failure.
+The core mistake was assuming the variable existed at all.
+Instead of just guessing its location, the first step should have been to confirm its existence.
+The repeated failures were a direct result of trying to fix the *location* of an import without ever verifying the *existence* of the target.

+**Solution:**
+The non-existent import was removed.
+The required URL strings were defined directly within the `scripts/verify_alpaca_orders.py` script.
+For a simple utility script, defining constants locally is a much cleaner and more robust solution than creating a dependency on a non-existent variable.

+**Lesson:**
+The most critical lesson of all: **Verify, then trust.** Before attempting to import or use any object, first confirm that it actually exists in the codebase.
+A simple text search is the most powerful tool for this.
+Chasing `ImportError`s by guessing paths is inefficient and leads to repeated failures.
+Confirm existence first, then determine location.

 *(This document will be updated as the project progresses.)*